Elementary students working together on a classroom activity.

 • West Hancock

-E4D® Curriculum
+E4D® Curriculum and Licensing

 E4D® is a visionary education and economic development strategy designed to enable youth to become successfully “employed” by starting and owning their own enterprises.

-This program is a brainchild developed by the NIACC Pappajohn Center, inspired after visiting Springfield Technical Community College and observing their Entrepreneur for a Day program as well as based on the concepts from Play-Doh Economics from the Council of Economic Education.
-E4D® was spurred by research that revealed 25 percent of kindergarten students have entrepreneurship characteristics as compared to three percent of high school students (Lobler, 2006).
-Understanding the necessity to nurture and foster these innate abilities at a young age, the Pappajohn Center developed this entrepreneurial curriculum for upper elementary students.
+E4D® was also spurred by research showing that 25 percent of kindergarten students have entrepreneurship characteristics, compared to just 3 percent of high school students (Lobler, 2006).
+Understanding the need to nurture and foster these innate abilities at a young age, the Pappajohn Center developed this entrepreneurial curriculum for upper elementary students.

 The NIACC Pappajohn Center Entrepreneur for a Day (E4D®) curriculum is licensed and protected.
 Licensing and training agreements are available for purchase.
 This program is an excellent opportunity for Community and County Foundations, Economic Developers and Community Colleges to lead and deliver to their respective regions.

-Contact the Pappajohn Center for more information about E4D ordering and pricing.
+Contact the Pappajohn Center for more information about E4D® ordering and pricing.